renderedtext/semaphore-docs-new/source/docs/ubuntu-1804.md

 Chrome and Firefox both support headless mode.
 You shouldn't need to do more than install and use the relevant Selenium library for your language.
 Refer to the documentation of associated libraries when configuring your project.
 #### <a name="docker" href="#browsers">Docker</a>
-Docker toolset is installed and following versions are available:
+Docker toolset is installed and the following versions are available:

 - Docker 19.03
 - docker-compose 1.24.1